PlatosTwin/bayes_ab/README.md

 - Implement Markov Chain Monte Carlo in place of Monte Carlo
 - Plot evolutions of posteriors with time

-## References
+## References and related works

-This package leans heavily on the resources outlined below.
+The development of this package has benefited from many of the resources outlined below, while other resources are listed simply to direct the user to related relevant material.
 In cases where a function or method draws directly on a particular derivation, the docstring contains the exact reference.

 - [Bayesian A/B Testing at VWO](https://vwo.com/downloads/VWO_SmartStats_technical_whitepaper.pdf)